EmilieAndreasen/cds-vis-assignments/Assignment_2/README.md

 Assignment 2 for CDS Visual Analytics.

-By: Emilie Munch Andreasen
-Made in collaboration with Maria Mujemula Olsen.
+By: Emilie Munch Andreasen (Made in collaboration with Maria Mujemula Olsen).

 ## Objectives
 ### Classification benchmarks with Logistic Regression and Neural Networks